actool/actool-cli/README.md

      const { data: issueStatuses } = await API.getIssueStatuses();
  }
 ```
-- Sometimes few parts of code stay commented.
+- Sometimes few parts of *code stay commented*.
 And after long time it might confuse you and your colleagues when you'll return to this block
 ```tsx
 return (
     <div className="toolbar">